NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 ::: tip
 By default, Self Reporting is disabled when creating or modifying a skill.
-If your project primarily consists of Self Reported skills then you can easily change the default by navigation to the ``Project -> Settings`` tab.
-Then you can enable Self Reporting and select its default type for all the skills that will be created after that point.
+If your project primarily consists of Self Reported skills then you can easily change the default by navigating to the ``Project -> Settings`` tab.
+There you can enable Self Reporting and select its default type for all the skills that will be created after that point.
 :::

 Please see [Setting: Self Report Default](/dashboard/user-guide/projects.html#setting-self-report-default)

 ## Skills Display

-Once the skill is labeled with Self Reporting users will see ``I did it`` button on the Skills Display that will allow them to report the completion of that skill
+Once Self Reporting is enabled for a skill, users will see an ``I did it`` button on the Skills Display that will allow them to report the completion of that skill

 ![img.png](./screenshots/Screenshot_SkillsDisplay_SelfReport_20210403.png)